blockchainsllc/in3-legacy/docs/api.md

-# Data Structures
+# TS : API

-This page contains a list of all Datastructures and Classes used within the IN3 Client.
+This page contains a list of all Datastructures and Classes used within the TypeScript IN3 Client.

 * [**AccountProof**](#type-accountproof) : `interface`  - the Proof-for a single Account

+* [**AuraValidatoryProof**](#type-auravalidatoryproof) : `interface`  - a Object holding proofs for validator logs.
+The key is the blockNumber as hex

 * [**BlockData**](#type-blockdata) : `interface`  - Block as returned by eth_getBlockByNumber